asnowc/evlib/packages/evlib/api/evlib.api.md

 // @beta (undocumented)
 function groupObject<T extends {}>(data: T[], key: keyof T): Obj<T>;

+// Warning: (ae-forgotten-export) The symbol "InferBaseMap" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "InferTuple" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Fn" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "InferChecker" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+type InferExcept<T> = T extends string ?
+InferBaseMap[T] : T extends any[] ?
+InferTuple<T> : T extends Fn ?
+InferChecker<T> : T extends InternalExceptType<infer E> ?
+E : T extends object ? {
+    [key in keyof T]: InferExcept<T[key]>;
+} : unknown;

 // Warning: (ae-forgotten-export) The symbol "ListenableConstructor" needs to be exported by the entry point index.d.ts
 //